Maruti Suzuki: Manufacturing facilities

 In 2012, the company decided to merge Suzuki Powertrain India Limited (SPIL) with itself.
 SPIL was started as a JV by Suzuki Motor Corp. along with Maruti Suzuki.
 It has the facilities available for manufacturing diesel engines and transmissions.
 The demand for transmissions for all Maruti Suzuki cars is met by the production from SPIL.

 In 2017, the new Suzuki Motor Gujarat facility was opened.
 This third facility is not owned by Maruti Suzuki, but instead wholly owned by Suzuki Motor Corporation.
 Despite that, the plant supplied vehicles to Maruti without any additional cost.
 Located in Hansalpur, Ahmedabad, the plant has a total annual capacity of 750,000 units.

 In November 2021 Maruti Suzuki announce to set up of a big plant in IMT Kharkhoda in Sonipat district across 900 acres with an investment of ₹18,000 crores.

 Haryana State Industrial and Infrastructure Development Corporation gives 900 acres of land to Maruti Suzuki for setting up a new plant in Industrial Model Township at Kharkhoda, Haryana.

-In August 2022 Prime Minister of India Shri Narendra Modi lays foundation stone of Maruti Suzuki's new manufacturing plant in Kharkhoda.
-It will be one of the largest automobile manufacturing plant in World with capacity of making 1 million cars per year.
+In August 2022 Prime Minister of India Narendra Modi virtually laid the foundation stone of Maruti Suzuki's new manufacturing plant in Kharkhoda.
+It will be one of the largest automobile manufacturing plant in the world with the capacity of making a million cars per year.

-The new manufacturing facility in Kharkhoda, Haryana will have four manufacturing plants in which 10 lakh cars will be produced annually and the Kharkhoda, Haryana Plant will be third largest car producer facility in world.
+The Maruti Suzuki's Gurugram manufacturing facility will shift to new manufacturing facility in Kharkhoda, Haryana will have four manufacturing plants in which a million cars will be produced annually and the Kharkhoda, Haryana plant will be third largest car producing facility in world.
+Along with this, the carmaker will invest 35,000 crores into building second manufacturing plant close to their Gujarat plant in the state with a million cars capacity per annum.
+The operations will commence in 2028-29 taking the production capacity combined to 4.35 million units annually.